For what purpose do we collect your personal information?

 Coleman Greig may use or disclose your personal information:

-- where the individual would reasonably expect this; or,
+- you would reasonably expect this; or,

-- where the individual has consented; or,
+- you have consented; or,

-- for direct marketing by Coleman Greig but giving individuals the opportunity to opt out of direct marketing.
+- for direct marketing by Coleman Greig but giving you the opportunity to opt out of direct marketing.
 Coleman Greig includes its contact details in any direct marketing where the law requires or authorises Coleman Greig to do so; or,

 How is your personal information kept accurate and up-to-date?